By Evan Christensen · Owner, The Barn Door Hardware Store

 Laundry rooms are typically compact, often have awkward door placements near appliances, and see more daily use than most rooms.
 A sliding barn door solves the clearance problem immediately.

 For a standard single-door laundry entrance, any of our standard single-track kits work well.
-Given the utilitarian nature of the space, I usually recommend keeping hardware simple — the Classic J-Strap or Modern Straight Strap in Matte Black are both low-maintenance and durable.
+Given the utilitarian nature of the space, keeping hardware simple is usually the right call — the Classic J-Strap or Modern Straight Strap in Matte Black are both low-maintenance and durable.

 For wider laundry openings or appliance alcoves, a bypass kit is often the better solution.
 Two panels let you access one side of the space (say, the washer) without moving the door covering the other side (the dryer or shelving).
-Joan from Massachusetts used our Stainless Steel Pull Handles on four bypass doors spanning a 6-foot laundry opening — a great example of how the hardware choice can make even a utility space feel intentional.
+Stainless steel pull handles are a popular choice for bypass laundry doors — a small detail that makes even a utility space feel intentional.

 Living Room and Open-Plan Dividers